PlayForm/Compress/README.md

 -   tiff
 -   webp

-SVG compression is supported, as well via [svgo].
+SVG compression is supported via [svgo].

 You can override any of the default options from the configurations of: